 The Perry-thing seem to It kicked open the door.
 Mangled fingers clicked back into place. smile split as widened.
 It need face any more.
 Just teeth.

-the bedroom she heard window shatter.
+From the bedroom she heard window shatter.

 Bottleglass eyes widened. black blur knocked the thing was her brother into the wall.
 Sal blinked, and blur resolved into Grace.
 Slivers window glinted from insteps her boots.
 She raised of Perry's monitors overhead, and slammed it into the fallen creature's

 Sally thought—help.
 Her hand went shoulder holster, but Grace and creature were close, moving too fast.
 It threw Grace back, wriggled to its feet without concern any principles of anatomy, and ran her.
-Grace jumped back bed, out of reach, dodged tin claw, jumped creature before could recover, toppled it to the ground, struck it in face four times her forehead.
+Grace jumped back bed, out of reach, dodged tin claw, jumped creature before could recover, toppled it to the ground, and struck it in face four times her forehead.
 A ceramic plate broke—she clawed something inside that Sal